Millenium2133/GordOS/README.md

 # GordOS

-A hobby OS built to learn the fundamentals of OS development.
-GordOS is not intended for real use, it exists purely as a learning project.
+A hobby OS built from scratch in C and x86 Assembly, made to learn the fundamentals of OS development.
+GordOS is not intended for real use — it exists purely as a learning project.

 > **Disclaimer:** I am not a professional.
 I am not responsible for any damage caused to your system. **Use at your own risk.**

 ---

-## Development Status

-Development is ongoing but at a reduced pace while I focus on studies and other projects.

-**Completed:**
+## What GordOS Can Do

-- Multiboot bootloader via GRUB
+- Boots via GRUB on real x86 hardware and QEMU
-- GDT and IDT setup
-- 8259 PIC remapping and IRQ handling
-- VGA text mode terminal with scrolling and colour support
+- VGA text mode terminal with colour, scrolling, and a hardware cursor
-- PS/2 keyboard driver with full scancode translation
+- PS/2 keyboard driver with full scancode translation, shift, and arrow keys
-- Interactive shell with command history and arrow key navigation
+- Interactive shell with command history and mid-line cursor movement
 - Physical memory manager with bitmap allocator
 - Kernel heap allocator (kmalloc/kfree)
 - ATA PIO disk driver
+- FAT32 filesystem — mount, list directories, read files
+- Shell commands: `help`, `clear`, `echo`, `about`, `ls`, `cat`

+---

+## Development Status

+Active development.
+Currently working on FAT32 file writing support.

 **Upcoming work:**
+- FAT32 file writing. `touch`, file creation from within the OS
-- FAT32 filesystem
+- Subdirectory navigation
-- Shell commands that interact with the filesystem (ls, touch, cat, etc.)
+- Virtual memory and paging

 ---